-In order to maintain up-to-date copies of the shared data set, members of a replica set sync or replicate data from other members.
+In order to maintain up-to-date copies of the shared data set, secondary members of a replica set sync or replicate data from other members.
 MongoDB uses two forms of data synchronization: initial sync to populate new members with the full data set, and replication to apply ongoing changes to the entire data set.

 When you perform an initial sync, MongoDB:

 Changed in version 3.4: Initial sync builds all collection indexes as the documents are copied for each collection.
 In earlier versions of MongoDB, only the

 Changed in version 3.4: Initial sync pulls newly added oplog records during the data copy.
 Ensure that the target member has enough disk space in the

 localdatabase to temporarily store these oplog records for the duration of this data copy stage.

 Applies all changes to the data set.
 Using the oplog from the source, the

 mongodupdates its data set to reflect the current state of the replica set.